Apply for a personal alcohol licence

 - Level 2 National Certificate for Personal Licence Holders - this is a one day course with a multiple choice exam.
 There are various course providers.

-- Basic Disclosure - a basic disclosure report from Disclosure Scotland or a criminal conviction search carried out on the police national computer.
+- Basic Disclosure - a basic disclosure report from The Disclosure and Barring Service (DBS) carried out on the police national computer.
+You can apply on the Disclosure and Barring Service website.
 It can take two to three weeks for a disclosure search to be returned.
-(Note: The disclosure search must be no older than one month from its issue date when applying.
+(Note: The disclosure search must be no older than one month from its issue date when applying).

 - Two passport size photographs - one of the photographs must be endorsed as a true likeliness of the applicant by a solicitor or notary, a person of standing in the community or an individual with a professional qualification